Alcheri/Limnoria-plugins/README.md

 ## Asyncio

-ChatGPT: An asynchronous IRC plugin
+An asynchronous OpenAI plugin for Limnoria.